mixzafeir/bin-list-app/README.md

 ## Overview

 The **Card Cost API** is designed to calculate and manage clearing costs for payment cards based on card-issuing countries.
-Developed as part of the Etraveli Group hiring process, this API is built in Java with production-grade standards, offering full CRUD operations, caching, role-based access, and more.
+This API is built in Java with production-grade standards, offering full CRUD operations, caching, role-based access, and more.
 The API is ready for both development and production environments, with Docker support and MySQL integration.

 ## Features

 - **CRUD Operations**: Full Create, Read, Update, and Delete operations on clearing costs.
 - **Clearing Cost Calculation**: Determines the clearing cost based on the card-issuing country, utilizing an external API (https://www.handyapi.com/bin-list) to retrieve necessary card information.
 Caching is implemented to handle API limitations effectively.
 - **Authentication & Authorization**: Secure access through JWT-based authentication, with role-based authorization for protected endpoints.
 - **Database & Auditing**: MySQL database with initial data setup via Liquibase and auditing using Hibernate Envers.
 - **High Availability**: Configured to handle up to 7000 requests per minute with optimized server settings.
 - **Docker Support**: Dockerized application with separate configurations for development and production environments.
 - **Custom Exception Handling**: A global exception handler is implemented to manage common exceptions throughout the project, ensuring consistent and informative error responses.

-### External API

-- **Clearing Cost Calculation**: Determines the clearing cost based on the card-issuing country, utilizing an external API (https://data.handyapi.com/bin) to retrieve necessary card information.
-Caching is implemented to handle API limitations effectively.

 ## Endpoints